siltium-labs/merlin-gql-cli/README.md

 ![Logo](https://i.imgur.com/VXoAHdq.png) Merlin GQL
 ==========

-**Merlin GQL** is a framework to create Graphql APIs using ***Typescript***, ***TypeORM*** and ***TypeGraphQL*** whose aim is to make developing database oriented GraphQL APIs as simple and straightforward as possible without making compromises on customization or extensibility of your APIs.
+**Merlin GQL** is a framework to create Graphql APIs using ***Typescript***, ***TypeORM*** and ***TypeGraphQL*** with the objective of making the development of database oriented GraphQL APIs as simple and straightforward as possible without making compromises on customization or extensibility.

-We simplify common use cases with out of the box features that help developers to simplify and speed up the development of GraphQL APIs.
+We provide solutions to common use cases with **out of the box features** to simplify and speed up the development of GraphQL APIs.

 ## Features

 ### Code Generation
-Merlin GQL has a cli that will generate pretty much everything you need to make a functional GraphQL API.
+Merlin GQL has a **CLI** that will generate pretty much everything you need to make a functional GraphQL API.

-You can develop your API using two approaches, both are covered in the **TypeORM Entities** section of the documentation
+You can develop your API using two approaches, which are covered in the **TypeORM Entities** section of the documentation:

-- Database First (reverse engineering an existing database)
+- Database First (doing reverse engineering on an existing database)
-- Code First (creating your database entities in the code and synchronizing your database schema with your code)
+- Code First (writing your database entities in the code and synchronizing your database schema with *TypeORM*)

 You can switch from one to the other at *any point* and starting with either *doesn't lock you* into using that strategy through the rest of the development cycle of your API.

 ### Templates

-Using the CLI you can create the basic structure of your API and you can select between a *basic* and an *example* template, which will showcase and provide example code for all of the features included in Merlin GQL plus some examples of customizations that you might find usefull later.
-We encourage to select our example template as a guide and starting point if this is the first time using this framework.
+Using the CLI, you can create the basic structure of your API by selecting between a ***Basic*** and an ***Example*** template, the latter will showcase and provide example code for all of the features included in Merlin GQL along with some examples of customizations that you might find usefull.
+We encourage to select this template as a guide and starting point if this is your first time using this framework.

 ### Authentication and Authorization